KarMiles/polish-girl-painting/README.md

 </details>
 <br>

 Staff can add entries which will be shown in Testimonials section (with key 'about_me' unchecked) or in Personal Note section (with key 'about_me' checked).
-Staff users can enter or edit title, content, priority, 'about me' option (which moves an entry to the Personal Note section), and 'live' option (which enables the entry's visibility to all users).
+Staff users can enter or edit title, content, priority, 'About' option (which moves an entry to the Personal Note section), and 'live' option (which enables the entry's visibility to all users).
 <details>
 <summary>Testimonial form - staff</summary>